Table of Contents

 If cosmetics do present a hazard, then you’ll have to pay careful attention to the rules, which differ from courier to courier.
 Let’s look at some of the rules to watch out for, whether you’re mailing through USPS, FedEx or the United Parcel Service (UPS).

 The USPS has rules on what can and cannot be shipped and how it should be shipped.
-Here are some of the rules that apply to cosmetics:
+Here are some of the rules that apply when shipping cosmetics through USPS:

 - You cannot ship perfumes containing alcohol by airmail, but you can mail them domestically by ground.